diericx/bevy/README.md

 If you are still confused about why this project was started, check out the motivation section.

 ## Torrent client
-Iceetime includes a fully featured torrent client so you can decide how you want the files to be downloaded and seeded (whichs helps solve issue 1 I mentioned above).
+Iceetime includes a fully featured torrent client so you can decide how you want the files to be downloaded and seeded (which helps solve issue 1 I mentioned above).
 We don't use existing clients because we specifically need the ability to serve files via HTTP and prioritize those streams over downloading the entire torrent.

 Features:
 - [x] Serves raw files via HTTP range requests which downloads pieces when they are needed